-A Novel Idea Virtual Book Discussion
+A Novel Idea Book Discussion

 Whether you are part of a book club or are reading along independently, the hoopla Book Club Hub can help you to make the most out of your book club experience.
 Each quarter, a new Spotlight Selection title is released, along with a discussion guide, exclusive author author interviews and more.

 Learning to Speak Southern by Lindsey Rogers Cook is the Summer Spotlight Selection title.
 To get more information, visit http://theclub.hoopladigital.com.

 Lex fled Memphis years ago, making ends meet with odd jobs teaching English around the world.
 She only returns when she has no choice, when her godmother presents her with a bargain she can’t refuse.
 Lex has never understood her mother, who died tragically right before Lex’s college graduation, but now she’s got a chance to read her journals, to try and figure out what sent her mother spiraling all those years ago.